samiux/samiux.github.io/about.md

 Noob (0%) -> Script Kiddie (5%) -> **Hacker (20%)** -> Pro Hacker (45%) -> Elite Hacker (70%) -> Guru (90%) -> Omniscient (100%)

 [Hack The Box](https://www.hackthebox.eu) Member on Nov 1, 2018 but not active since the end of the year of 2018.
 His current rank is Hacker.
-Rank and points will be updated between 0800 and 0900 hours GMT+8 daily.
+Account name is samiux.

 Participants are not allowed to release any writeup or spoiler to the public when the boxes are not retired and they are still active.